rdrglpzcnt/node-chat/README.md

 # node-chat

 ## Description
-sUPER Simple chat made with Node.js.
+Super simple chat made with Express.js.
 You can see who is typing.
 You have to regiter and login.

 ## Requirements
 Node.js 11.* or later

 ## Technologies
 Node.js with Express.js for backend.
 Socket.IO for real time communication.
 MongoDB for user storage only.

 ## Installation
 ``` bash